 One Day Tokyo Trip Itinerary- visit Tokyo in one day

-You’re now in Shinjuku which houses the busiest station in the world.
-It’s a hub for businesses, nightlife, food and various activities.
+You’re now in Shinjuku, which houses the busiest station in the world.
+It’s a hub for businesses, nightlife, food, and various activities.
 It is also home to Tokyo’s red-light district, Kabukicho, and the gay district, Nichome.

 You’ll begin with the former!
 Get out of the station via the East Exit (aka Kabukicho exit) and head on down to Kabukicho.
 While prostitution is illegal in Japan, many establishments have found loopholes to keep their businesses running.
 You may be surprised at the lack of provocativity—there are only a handful of places that have skimpily-clad women in their advertising.
 But, don’t be fooled.
-Some of these establishments advertise themselves as innocent “free information centers” or “conversation cafes”, but the only-18-and-above signs outside their stores give away what business they’re really in.
+Some of these establishments advertise themselves as innocent “free information centres” or “conversation cafés”, but the only-18-and-above signs outside their stores give away what business they’re really in.

+Take a stroll through this area and take beautiful photos of Tokyo lit up at night!
 At the end of Kabukicho is a movie theatre, Toho Cinemas.
 What’s significant about it is the life-size Godzilla above it.
 If you get too close to the cinema, you might miss it, so we suggest taking a look and a photo of it from farther away, like from the entrance to Kabukicho.

 Visit Tokyo under 24 hours- One Day Trip Itinerary Omoideyokocho bridge